Get Help Today(877) 648-4288

 Amytal Sodium is a type of Barbiturate.
 The brand name for Amobarital, doctors prescribe the medication as a sedative, an anti-anxiety medication, or a preanesthetic before surgery.
 Developed before Benzodiazepines, Barbiturates were once the most popular sedative on the market.
 However, once Benzos provided a safer alternative to sedatives, Barbiturates fell from popularity.
 Today, Amytal is one of the few Barbiturates that are still prescribed.

 Amytal Sodium is typically found as an odorless, white powder, but it also comes in tablet or pill form.
 Doctors will administer it intravenously in by dissolving the salt in a liquid.
 Only doctors and other licensed medical practitioners can administer the drug, so it isn’t prescribed to be taken home.
 Because of this, someone who has it in their possession most likely obtained it illegally.

 Effects of Amytal

-As a central nervous system depressant, Amytal is used as a sedative people who need to sleep or calm down.
+As a central nervous system depressant, Amytal is used as a sedative for people who need to sleep or calm down.
 Though it isn’t as popular as more modern sedatives, like Ambien or Xanax, it’s still implemented in appropriate cases.
 It’s primarily administered in shot form by a doctor rather than prescribed in pill form like other modern sedatives.
 Like many other Barbiturates, there are some adverse side effects to Amytal use, such as:

 - Allergic reaction